 - More modern: Was introduced somewhat (1 year and 9 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 750D comes out slightly ahead of the X-A10 (9 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (9 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 750D and the Fujifilm X-A10 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.